 Click here for a printable copy of these requirements.

-There is no deadline for sending a recorded audition and there is no cost to audition.
+OBF accepts chorus auditions on a continuing basis, although the deadline to be considered for the 2018 festival is February 1.
+Auditions received after this date will be evaluated for future chorus needs.
+There is no cost to audition.
 Auditions are submitted via an online portal through Slideroom.
 If you have any questions about the audition process, contact Mark Stevens at (541) 346-1320 or email@example.com.

 We are interested in the ability of each singer to keep vibrato under control at all volume levels, particularly in high voices.
 Please keep this in mind as you prepare your performance.
 Please note that a total of 3 files may be uploaded on the audition site, so plan and label your recordings accordingly.
 Please identify yourself and the part for which you are auditioning (e.g., soprano 1, tenor 2) on each recording.